-MGMT 531 Business Entrepreneurship Principles (3 semester hours)
+MGMT 531 - Business Entrepreneurship Principles

 Description: This course is designed for the student and working professional with interest in owning, or participating in, a successful business startup.
 The course focuses on the principles that are essential to forming a successful startup company, and the role of innovation in entrepreneurship.